-BPA lowers male fertility: reportJune 6th, 2011 in Health /
+BPA lowers male fertility: reportJune 6, 2011 in Medicine & Health / Health

 Daily exposure to a chemical that is prevalent in the human environment, bisphenol A (BPA), causes lowered fertility in male mice, according to the results of a new study that will be presented Saturday at The Endocrine Society's 93rd Annual Meeting in Boston.